LopezGG/NN_NER_tensorFlow/README.md

 The prediction can be run as

-"python test_NER.py --PathToConfig Train_Results/ --modelName model-41000"
+"python test_NER.py --PathToConfig Train_Results/ --modelName model-41000 --TestFilePath Sample_Data/eng.testb.iobes.act_part"

 Sample input and predictions for the test run is provided in results folder.
 Update the path based on the flags in the code Sample prediction is Sample_Data/test_Predictions_41000.txt